-□ Selecting my heifer
+- □ Selecting my heifer/steer

+- □ Feeding my heifer/steer appropriately

+- $\Box$ Health and vaccination

+- $\Box$ General questions

-- \Box Health and vaccination - □ Feeding my heifer appropriately - General questions Advice on getting more involved in the beef industry - □ Showmanship and fitting - For the following questions, please answer each completely with the most information that you can (minimum of 5 sentences per question). - 9.
-What would you hope to learn from this project? - 10.
-Why do you think you should receive this heifer? - 11.
-What do you think will be the most challenging part of raising a heifer?
-How will you address this challenge? - 12.
-Please provide a timeline of key dates that will enable you to meet your goals for the Heifer Project (i.e., showing and selling at fair).
-Include what date she must be bred by, when you will start working with her, key deadlines for your fair, etc.
+- $\Box$ Advice on getting more involved in the beef industry

+- □ Showmanship and fitting

+For the following questions, please answer each completely with the most information that you can (minimum of 5 sentences per question).

+- 9. What would you hope to learn from this project? - 10.
+Why do you think you should receive this heifer/steer? - 11.
+What do you think will be the most challenging part of raising a heifer/steer?
+How will you address this challenge?

+2. Please provide a timeline of key dates that will enable you to meet your goals for the Project (i.e., showing and selling at fair).
+For Heifers, include what date she must be bred by, when you will start working with her, key deadlines for your fair, etc. For Steers, include ownership deadline, when you will start working with him, expected rate of gain based on desired finished weight (fair weight limits), deadlines for fair, etc.